Freight Shipping from Columbus to Indianapolis

 How much does it cost to ship freight from Columbus to Indianapolis?

-Full truckload (FTL) rates from Columbus, OH to Indianapolis, IN currently range from $471-$580 for a standard dry van load over the 219-mile route.
+Full truckload (FTL) rates from Columbus, OH to Indianapolis, IN currently range $471-$580 (roughly $2.15-$2.67 per mile over 219 miles).
 LTL shipments typically cost $320-$586 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Columbus to Indianapolis?

-Standard FTL transit from Columbus to Indianapolis is approximately 4 hrs by truck over 219 miles.
+Standard FTL transit from Columbus to Indianapolis is approximately 4 hrs by truck over 219 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Columbus to Indianapolis freight?